John Closterman

 John Closterman (also spelt Cloosterman, Klosterman; 1660 – 24 May 1711 (buried)) was a Westphalian portrait painter of the late 17th and early 18th centuries.
 His subjects were mostly European noblemen and their families.

+He worked in several countries, but found most success in London, where he settled and died.

 Career

 Born in Osnabrück in the Holy Roman Empire (now in Lower Saxony), Closterman was the son of an artist who taught him the rudiments of design.